qfarenwald/final-countdown/README.md

 # imgs
--Imgs was created as a way to explore a new framework, Vue.
+- Imgs was created as a way to explore a new framework, Vue.
 Using the Unsplash API, a user can search for the top 10 photos that meet their search requirements.

 ### Focuses
 - Professional workflow (git branches, commits, waffle board).